On this Page

 - Upload or revise your testing guidelines for students who are registered with SAS by logging into with your 海角论坛 SSO username and password.

-- If you need assistance with exams or exam scheduling, please email us or visit for additional resources.
+- If you need assistance with exams or exam scheduling, please email us or call us at (816) 235-5612.

 - Course materials may need to be converted to alternative formats, such as digital text or enlarged print.
 If needed, the Faculty Notification Letter (FNL) will include a description.